Should you email after an interview?

 Your follow up email should include the job title you interviewed for within the subject line and should be sent directly to the hiring manager. d Keep the email succinct, opening with a brief reminder of your recent meeting.
 There’s no need to hound the hiring manager as to reasons for their lack of response.
 On the contrary, a subtle hint that you are still interested and wish to be kept in the loop with any updates will prompt a recruiter to get back in touch.
 As in the thank you email, closing your communication with your contact details and a reminder of your availability should they wish to know more is polite but effective.

-Looking for more handy hints to help you with the job application process?
+Looking for more handy hints to help you with the job application process or interview preparation?